LuYF-Lemon-love/susu-transformers-docs/docs/source/en/perf_train_gpu_one.md

 trainer = Trainer(model=model, args=training_args, train_dataset=ds, optimizers=(adam_bnb_optim, None))
 ```

-Combined with other approaches (gradient accumulation, gradient checkpointing, and mixed precision training),
+Combined with other approaches (**gradient accumulation**, **gradient checkpointing**, and **mixed precision training**),
-you can expect to get about a 3x memory improvement and even slightly higher throughput as using Adafactor.
+you can expect to get about **a 3x memory improvement** and even slightly higher throughput as using Adafactor.

 ### multi_tensor

-pytorch-nightly introduced `torch.optim._multi_tensor` which should significantly speed up the optimizers for situations
-with lots of small feature tensors.
-It should eventually become the default, but if you want to experiment with it sooner, take a look at this GitHub [issue](https://github.com/huggingface/transformers/issues/9965).
+**pytorch-nightly introduced `torch.optim._multi_tensor` which should significantly speed up the optimizers for situations with lots of small feature tensors.** It should eventually become the default, but if you want to experiment with it sooner, take a look at this GitHub [issue](https://github.com/huggingface/transformers/issues/9965).

 ## Data preloading